apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/traverser.md

 ###### Params

 - source: Starting vertex ID, required.
-- Step from the starting point, required, with the following structure:
+- steps: Steps from the starting point, required, with the following structure:
-    - direction: Represents the direction of edges (OUT, IN, BOTH).
-Default is BOTH.
+    - direction: Represents the direction of the edges (OUT, IN, BOTH), default is BOTH.
+    - edge_steps: The step set of edges, supporting label and properties filtering for the edge.
+If edge_steps is empty, the edge is not filtered.
-    - labels: List of edge types.
+        - label: Edge types.
         - properties: Filter edges based on property values.
+    - vertex_steps: The step set of vertices, supporting label and properties filtering for the vertex.
+If vertex_steps is empty, the vertex is not filtered.
+        - label: Vertex types.
+        - properties: Filter vertices based on property values.
     - max_degree: Maximum number of adjacent edges to traverse for each vertex during the query process.
 Default is 10000.
 (Note: Before version 0.12, the parameter name within the step only supported "degree."
 Starting from version 0.12, it is unified as "max_degree" and is backward compatible with the "degree" notation.)
     - skip_degree: Used to set the minimum number of edges to discard super vertices during the query process.
 When the number of adjacent edges for a vertex exceeds skip_degree, the vertex is completely discarded.
 This is an optional parameter.
 If enabled, it should satisfy the constraint `skip_degree >= max_degree`.
 Default is 0 (not enabled), which means no vertices are skipped.
 (Note: When this configuration is enabled, the traversal will attempt to access skip_degree edges for each vertex, not just max_degree edges.
 This incurs additional traversal overhead and may significantly impact query performance.
 Please make sure to understand this before enabling.)
 - max_depth: Number of steps, required.
 - count_only: Boolean value.
 If true, only the count of results is returned without the actual results.
 If false, the specific results are returned.
 Default is false.
 - with_path: If true, the shortest path from the starting point to each neighbor is returned.
 If false, the shortest path from the starting point to each neighbor is not returned.
 This is an optional parameter.
 Default is false.
+- with_edge: Optional parameter, default is false:
+    - When true, the result will include complete edge information (all edges in the path):
+        - When with_path is true, it returns complete information of all edges in all paths.
+        - When with_path is false, no information is returned.
+    - When false, it only returns edge IDs.
 - with_vertex: Optional parameter, default is false:
-    - If true, the results include complete vertex information (all vertices in the path).
+    - When true, the result will include complete vertex information (all vertices in the path):
-        - When with_path is true, it returns complete information of all vertices in the paths.
+        - When with_path is true, it returns complete information of all vertices in all paths.
         - When with_path is false, it returns complete information of all neighbors.
-    - If false, only the vertex ID is returned.
+    - When false, it only returns vertex IDs.
 - limit: Maximum number of vertices to be returned.
 Also, the maximum number of vertices visited during the traversal process.
 This is an optional parameter.
 Default is 10000000.

 ##### 3.2.4.2 Usage Method